Overview

 Outline

 This studio course requires three formal presentations.
-In addition, each week, you will be asked to share your work in progress with your academic expert and the other students in the studio.
+In addition, each week, you will be asked to share your work in progress with your instructor and the other students in the studio.
 This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) given in a face-to-face studio.

-The table below summarizes project requirements.
+The table below summarizes the project requirements.

 Project | Requirement |

-Project 1A, Design Brief | At least 3 online critiques with your academic expert |
+Project 1A: Design Brief | At least three online critiques with your instructor |

 Initial Presentation: Design Brief | |

-Project 1B.
-Schematic Design | At least 5 online critiques with your academic expert |
+Project 1B: Schematic Design | At least five online critiques with your instructor |

-Mid-term Presentation: Schematic Design | |
+Midterm Presentation: Schematic Design | |

-Project 1C.
-Design Development | At least 8 online critiques with your academic expert |
+Project 1C: Design Development | At least eight online critiques with your instructor |

 Final Presentation: Design Development | |

-Project 2A.
-Reflecting on What You Have Learned | |
+Project 2A: Reflecting on What You Have Learned | |

-Project 2B.
-Submit 2 images to the Gallery. |
+Project 2B: Submit Two Images to the Gallery | |

 The course has two projects, the first of which is to be completed in stages.
-Each stage introduces an important skill that will enhance your abilities as a designer, and provides opportunities for you to develop your own approach to design.
+Each stage introduces an important skill that will enhance your abilities as a designer and provides opportunities for you to develop your own approach to design.

 You will also want to use your paper sketchbook to sketch in, take notes, answer study questions, state personal learning goals, and jot down ideas.
-Key pages can be scanned and stored in your Personal Archive
+Key pages can be scanned and stored in your personal archive.

 Learning outcomes